OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 * **Sections** are underlined with ``-``
 * **Subsection** are underlined with ``~``

-**Note:** It is important that the underlines are at least the same width as the header text, for example:
+> :warning: **Note:** It is important that the underlines are at least the same width as the header text, for example:
 ```
 This title is underlined correctly
 ==================================